payalnpatel/Microsoft-Azure/DP900/Study-Guide.md

 ### Describe capabilities and features of Azure Cosmos DB
 1. Identify use cases for Azure Cosmos DB
+    - Azure Cosmos DB supports multiple APIs that enable developers to use the programming semantics of many common kinds of data store to work with data in a Cosmos DB Database.
+    - uses indexes and partitioning to provide fast read and write performance and scale to massive volumes of data.
+    - highly scalable database management system
+    - automatically allocates space in a container for your partitions, and each partition can grow up to 10GB in size.
+    - indexes are created and maintained automatically.
+    - highly suitable for IoT and Telematics, Retail and marketing, gaming, web and mobile applications
 2. Describe Azure Cosmos DB APIs
+    - enable developers to migrate data from commonly used NoSQL stores and apply their existing programming skills
+    - Core (SQL) API - native API in Cosmos DB manage data in JSON document format, and despite being a NoSQL data storage solution, uses SQL syntax to work with the data
+    - MongoDB API - a popular open source database in which data is stored in binary JSON (BSON) format
+    - Table API - used to work with data in key-value tables, similar to Azure Table Storage
+    - Cassandra API - compatabile with Apache Cassandra that uses column-family storage structure
+    - Gremlin API - used with data in a graph structure; in which entities are defined as vertices that form nodes in connected graph.
+Nodes are connected by edges that represent relationships

 ## Describe an analytics workload on Azure (25—30%)
 ### Describe common elements of a modern data warehouse
 1. Describe considerations for data ingestion and processing
+    - ETL - Extract, Transform, Load
+    - ELT - Extract, Load, Transform
+    - Large-scale data ingestion on Azure is best implemented by creating pipelines that orchestrate ETL processes. you can create and run pipelines using Azure Data Factory, or use the same pipeline engine in Azure Synapse Analytics.
+    - pipelines consist of one or more activities that operate on data. an input dataset provides the source data, and activities can be defined as a data flow that incrementally manipulates the data until an output dataset is produced.
+    - pipelines use dlinked services to load and process data - enabling you to use the right technology for each step of the workflow.
 2. Describe options for analytical data stores
+    - Data warehouses - a relational database in which the data is stored in a schema that is optimized for data analytics rather than transactional workloads.
+        - fact tables - where numeric values are stored
+        - dimension tables - represent entities by which the data can be aggregated
+        - fact and dimension table schema is called a star schema.
+        - star schema - often extended into a snowflake schema by adding additional tables related to the dimension tables to represent dimensional hierarchies
+        - great choice when you have transactional data that can be organized into a structured schema of tables, and you want to use SQL to query them
+    - Data lakes - a file store, usually on a distributed file system for high performance data access. technologies like Spark or Hadoop are often used to process queries on the store files and return data for reporting and analytics. these systems often apply a schema-on-read approach to define tabular schemas on semi-structured data files at the point where the data is read for analysis, without applying constraints when it's stored.  great for supporting a mix of structured, semi-structured, and even unstructured data that you want to analyze without the need for schema enforcement when the data is written to the store.
+    - hybrid approaches - combine features of data lakes and data warehouses in a lake database or data lakehouse.
+        - the raw data is stored as files in a data lake, and a relational storage layer abstracts the underlying files and expose them as tables, which can be queried using SQL.
+        - SQL pools in Azure Synapse Analytics include PolyBase, which enables you to define external tables based on files in a datalake (and other sources) and query them using SQL.
+        - Synapse Analytics also supports a lake database approach in which you can use db templates to define the relational schema of your data warehouse, while storing underyling data in data lake storage - separating the storage and compute for your data warehousing solution
+        - data lakehouses - relatively new approach in Spark-based systems, and are enabled through technologies like Delta Lake; which adds relational storage capabilities to Spark, so you can define tables that enforce schemas and transactional consistency, support batch-loaded and streaming data sources, and provide a SQL API for querying.
 3. Describe Azure services for data warehousing, including Azure Synapse Analytics, Azure Databricks, Azure HDInsight, and Azure Data Factory
+    - Azure Synapse Analytics - includes Apache Spark runtime
+    - Azure Databricks - built on Apache Spark, and offers native SQL capabilities as well as workload-optimized Spark clusters for data analytics and data science
+    - Azure HDInsight
+    - Azure Data Factory -

 ### Describe consideration for real-time data analytics
 1. Describe the difference between batch and streaming data
     - Data processing is the conversion of raw data to meaningful information through a process - 2 general ways to process data include batch processing and stream processing